linuxaustralia/constitution_and_policies/code_of_conduct.md

 * unwarranted exclusion from conference or related events based on age, gender, sexual orientation, disability, physical appearance, body size, race, religion;
+* "platform bashing" - unsubstantiated claims about the quality or validity of languages, technologies, etc.

 We want everyone to have a good time at our events.